-In this paper, we introduce HDhuman, a generic method that uses pixel-aligned spatial transformer and geometry-guided pixel-wise feature integration for high quality human reconstruction and rendering using sparse views.
-Experiments show that our rendering quality significantly outperforms both the generic and specific methods.
-Our method demonstrates that high-quality human rendering in sparse views is possible without any network fine-tuning, which can serve as an important baseline in the area of human rendering.
+In this paper, we introduce HDhuman, a generic method that uses pixel-aligned spatial transformer and geometry-guided pixel-wise feature integration for high-quality human reconstruction and rendering using sparse views.
+Experiments show that our rendering quality significantly outperforms both the prior generic and specific methods.
+Our work demonstrates that high-quality human rendering in sparse views is possible without any network fine-tuning, which can serve as an important baseline in the area of human rendering.

-However, the geometry representation we used are meshes, so the geometry-guided pixel-wise feature integration used in our method is indifferentiable with the reconstructed geometry, making us unable to refine the geometry if we fine-tune our networks.
-Instead, we can only optimize the parameters in the rendering network, which will result in blur in the areas that have artifacts.
-So the fine-tuning operation can not significantly improve the rendering performances, which is a limitation of our method.

 In future, a research direction that is worthy to explore is to use a geometry representation that is differentiable in our framework.
 For example, we could encode the reconstructed mesh to a volume, and then perform differentiable geometry-guided visibility reasoning for each voxel and finally use volume rendering techniques to render novel views.
-In this way, the geometry will be differentiable, enabling us to refine the geometry in the procedure of fine-tuning.
+In this way, the geometry will be differentiable, enabling us to refine the geometry in the process of fine-tuning.